Localizing genuine multiparty entanglement in noisy stabilizer states: Application in topological quantum codes

 It is now straightforward to see that $E(\varrho_S^{\text{GHZ}})=0$ at a \emph{critical} value of $q$ given by

 while for all other values of $0\leq q< q_c$ and $q_c<q<1$, $E(\varrho_S^{\text{GHZ}})>0$ (see Fig.~\ref{fig:toric_loop_qc_1}).
 Note also that $q_c$ is independent of the system size $N_P$.

 We also perform similar investigations in the case of the PD, BPF, and DP noise.
-For each of these noise, using the results discussed in Appendix~\ref{app:entanglement_in_gd_states}, we determine the values of $q_c$ beyond which all post-measured states corresponding to the PMS $\alpha_c$ becomes biseparable.
-In contrast to the BF noise, $q_c$ is found to decrease monotonically with increasing $N_P$, implying a faster loss of LGME for larger system.
+For each of these noise, using the results discussed in Appendix~\ref{app:entanglement_in_gd_states}, we determine the values of $q_c$ beyond which all post-measured states corresponding to the SMS $\alpha_c$ becomes biseparable\footnote{For $\epsilon\neq 0$, there may be revival of the FLGME after it decays to zero.
+In such cases, we consider $q_c$ to be the first instance at which FLGME vanishes.
+For example, see $2\times 2$ toric code under non-Markovian PD noise (Fig.~\ref{fig:comment1}(c))}.
+In contrast to the BF noise, $q_c$ is found to decrease monotonically with increasing $N_P$, implying a faster loss of FLGME for larger system.
 The variations of $q_c$ as a function of the system size $N_P$, for different values of $\epsilon$, is given in Fig.~\ref{fig:toric_loop_qc_2}.
 Note also that for a fixed system size $N_P$, $q_c$ decreases monotonically with increasing non-Markovianity parameter $\epsilon$.